psychemedia/finn-resources/src/salmon-of-knowledge.md

 "The poems I am fit for," said the mild master.
 "No person can get more than that, foj a man's readiness is his limit."

-**Would you have got as good poems by the Shannon or the Suir or by sweet Ana Life?"
+"Would you have got as good poems by the Shannon or the Suir or by sweet Ana Life?"

 "They are good rivers," was the answer.
 "They all belong to good gods."